erroronline1/caro/readme.md

 * document link, just for display or to continue transferring identifier
 * horizontal line for document structure

 Most input types can be optional declared as required. *Multiple* means another input will be appear after input.
 In case of file uploads the selector allows multiple files at once.
 Users with [*admistration*-privileges](#users) can directly import and export components as JSON-notation.
+In theory this allows for the creation of documents with more detailed properties but these will not be able to be fully edited the standard way.
 Form fields declared as multiple will only show up in document exports if they have a value.
 Their name will be extended by a numeration in parentheses.

 > [Regulatory evaluations and summaries](#regulatory-evaluations-and-summaries) allow for an export of records data.
 This export contains the most recent data of distinct document issues in their respective table column.
 It is beneficial and recommended that document issues do not repeat themself within components and documents.
 Repetitions do not harm the documentation per se, but may limit the analytical possibilities for the data dump.